mihir-io/MotionPhotoMuxer/README.md

 ~~~

 This should leave you with a working copy of MotionPhotoMuxer directly on your Pixel/other Android phone.
+You may want to make sure Termux has the "Storage" permission granted from within the system settings, if
+you plan on writing the output files to the `/sdcard/` partition.

 # Usage

 ~~~